 World-class university hospital

-When the first patients arrive at New Karolinska Solna (NKS) at the end of November 2016, they will be offered customized care in one of the world's most sustainable university hospitals.
+The first patients arrived at New Karolinska Solna (NKS) at the end of November 2016 and are offered customized care in one of the world's most sustainable university hospitals.
 New Karolinska Solna is Skanska's largest project ever and is being operated and financed under a public-private-partnership.

 New Karolinska Solna is being developed with a focus on patients.
-This means that everything from architectural plans to the operation of the completed hospital will be based on patients' privacy, safety and comfort.
-All patients will receive a single room and be offered what is known as thematic care, meaning that a team of medical experts and specialists will work together to treat them in their rooms, rather than requiring them to be transferred between hospital departments for different therapies.
+This means that everything from architectural plans to the operation of the completed hospital are based on patients' privacy, safety and comfort.
+All patients receives a single room and are offered what is known as thematic care, meaning that a team of medical experts and specialists will work together to treat them in their rooms, rather than requiring them to be transferred between hospital departments for different therapies.

 Increased proximity between research and care

-The entire construction production is a green workplace, featuring environmentally compatible solutions for amenities such as transportation and waste management.
-The completed hospital will become one of the world’s first university hospitals to be environmentally certified.
-The goal is to achieve the gold level in Environmentally Classified Building standard and at least gold level in the LEED international certification system.
+The entire construction production have been a green workplace, featuring environmentally compatible solutions for amenities such as transportation and waste management.
+The completed hospital are one of the world’s first university hospitals to be environmentally certified within two different certifications.
+Both gold level in Environmentally Classified Building standard and gold level in the LEED international certification system.
 Energy supplies will also be environmentally compatible, in the form of onsite production of geothermal heating and other renewable energy.

 Long-term approach through public-private-partnership